-A post-secondary education can be a tremendous advantage for anyone trying to get ahead in life, but it does not come cheap.
-According to Statistics Canada, the average undergraduate tuition fees for full-time students in Manitoba range between $3,814 and $4,417, depending on the field of study.
-In other provinces, they can be as high as $10,000 per year.
-Source: Tuition fees for degree programs 2018/2019, Statistics Canada, published Sept.
-5 2018.
+A postsecondary education can be a tremendous advantage for anyone trying to get ahead in life, but it does not come cheap.
+According to Statistics Canada, the average undergraduate tuition fees for full-time students in Manitoba are an average of $4,913, depending on the field of study.
+In Canada, annual fees are an average of $6,580.
+Source: Tuition fees for degree programs 2020/2021, Statistics Canada, published Oct.
+21 2020.

 A Registered Education Savings Plan (RESP) is a great solution.
 A parent (or grandparent, spouse or common law partner) makes after-tax contributions to the plan.

-Another great advantage of an RESP is that through the Canada Education Savings Grant (CESG), the federal government provides 20 cents for every contributed dollar, up to a maximum of $500 per year.
-Families earning below $77,769 can earn an additional 10 cents per dollar up to the first $500 contributed annually, while families earning below $38,832 can earn an additional 20 cents per dollar (again, up to the first $500 contributed annually).
+Another great advantage of an RESP is that through the Canada Education Savings Grant (CESG), the federal government provides 20 cents for every contributed dollar, up to a maximum of $500 per year, regardless of family income.
+In addition, families can receive an additional amount of CESG based on income level.
+To learn more about income adjustments, visit the Government of Canada CESG website.

 Saving for your child’s education can have a tremendous impact on them.
 Having a financial cushion like an RESP means your child can focus their attention on their education.